jliszka/jliszka.github.com/index.md

 You should probably <a href="http://twitter.com/jliszka">follow me on twitter</a>.
 I promise I won't spam your feed.

+I also make no claims about being a gentleman, title of this blog aside.

 ### Blog Archive
 <ul class="posts">
   {% for post in site.posts %}